Miyamayomena koraiensis: Distribution

 Miyamayomena koraiensis originated in Korea and also is naturalized throughout Korea peninsula (South Korea and North Korea).
 It can be easily found anywhere in Korea (around flower gardens, roadsides, mountains, valley, etc.).

-Economic value

-The characteristic of tenacious hold on life of M. koraiensis makes it possible for massive breeding.
-The roots are strong to hold on to the ground firmly, and easily grow in most environments, even in barren soil.
-It has ability to prevent soil runoff so that sometimes these flowers are planted on roadsides, and places where need erosion control.

 Origin of the name

 In the name Aster koraiensis, 'Aster' means "star" in Greek, and 'koraiensis' means "from Korea".
 Due to the star shape of flower, it got this name.

 In Korea, M. koraiensis is called "Beolgaemichui".
 'Beol' means bee in Korean so some people think the name "Beolgaemichui (벌개미취)" came from the belief that bees love this flower.

 Language of flowers

 In the language of flowers, sometimes called floriography, this flower means "I will never forget the memory, nostalgia, and you."